 1. The first and most common billing mistake is up-coding which occurs when a billing code is changed to one which represents a more serious treatment or diagnosis.
 Since this change is done improperly, it is illegal.
 For instance, if generic medication has been used for treatment but coding has been done for a name-brand medication, it is known as up-coding.
 Another example of up-coding is coding a regular office visit as inpatient care.

-2. Second most common billing error is unbundling under which charges belonging to one billing code are listed separately.
+2. Second most common medical billing error is unbundling under which charges belonging to one billing code are listed separately.
 Since the items should be billed at a package rate, unbundling can make the medical bill a lot higher.
-If a medical practice bills multiple medical tests separately, even if the tests fall under the same code, it is a common case of unbundling.
+If a medical practice bills multiple medical tests separately, even if the tests fall under the same code, it is a common cause of unbundling.

-4. When the coder is not provided sufficient information about a patient’s diagnosis, it results in application of the wrong medical diagnosis code in the medical bill.
+4. When the coder is not provided sufficient information about a patient’s diagnosis, it results in the application of the wrong medical diagnosis code in the medical bill.
 This is the fourth most common billing error that can lead to claims denials due to “lack of medical necessity”.

 5. The fifth medical billing error is caused when the treatment/diagnosis codes are mismatched.
 For instance, if the diagnosis of a patient is up-coded by the medical biller but the treatment code is left alone, the claim will be denied by the insurance company due to a mismatch between diagnosis codes and treatment codes.

 These are the five most common medical billing errors that can lead to denied claims.
 These errors should be avoided because, in today’s competitive medical industry, lost payments can reduce the survival chances of private medical practices.